degensprotocol/docs/guide.md

 * The "profit" field has changed to "liability".
 This is the amount of money that you will need to put up as collateral if the offer is accepted.
 Stake will be the maximum amount that the other user can bet (liability adjusted for the odds you set).
 * When market making, be careful about expiry times!
 Good practice is to set fairly short expiry times for your orders so that you don't need to spend gas cancelling them often.
 But don't set them too short, since people need time to find your orders, and to get their bets mined on the blockchain.
 By default, the expiry is set at event start-time.

-# Mobile

-Yes, mobile is supported on Degens.
-Most users tend to use [Trust Wallet](https://trustwallet.com) or [MetaMask](https://metamask.io/).
-Other mobile dApp browsers such as [Cipher Browser](https://www.cypherbrowser.com/) and [AlphaWallet](https://alphawallet.com/) are also supported.

-Point your mobile browser of your choice to [degens.com](https://degens.com) and click Account to unlock your wallet and you are ready to go.

 # Fees